AnthonyP613/UIKit100days/Project2/Project2/README.md

 - even thought the buttons were set as width 200/ height 100, second and third ones are changed slightly.

 - Still, Using Interface Builder is the issue, can't fix the border of button fittable to the image. so now bigger gray border than picture's size itself.

+> 　Can't understand but by changing Content inset from Default to Custom, the border was set to fit into the picture. ** Content Insets